Admission Guidelines for High School Enrichment Students

-- Upon submission of the online application, the student will receive immediately a confirmation email that the application has been received and a second email upto 4 days later with their student ID number.
+- Upon submission of the online application, the student will immediately receive a confirmation email that the application has been received and a second email within 4 working days with their student ID number.

 Step 2 – Log on to your AccessRio and activate your RioMail

 - Go to your AccessRio Portal.
 Log-in instructions are provided on the log-in page.
 To set up your student email, click on the RioMail button under the ALL Users tab and follow the instructions.
 This is a FREE email account.
 You will receive school updates, waitlist notifications, class/schedule change notifications and instructor emails here.
 You can forward your RioMail to another email account that you check regularly.

 Step 3 – Submit your “Petition For Concurrent Enrollment”

 - Once you have your Rio Hondo College student ID number, complete the “Petition For Concurrent Enrollment” with your high school counselor.
 Your parent must also sign this form.

 - Obtain authorization from your high school on the “Petition for Concurrent Enrollment”.

 - HIGH SCHOOL ENRICHMENT STUDENTS ARE LIMITED TO 7 UNITS OR 2 NON-REMEDIAL CLASSES PER SEMESTER.
 YOU WILL ONLY BE ABLE TO REGISTER FOR THE COURSES APPROVED BY YOUR HIGH SCHOOL ON THE PETITION FOR CONCURRENT ENROLLMENT.

 - You (the student) must submit in person your completed “Petition for Concurrent Enrollment” to the Rio Hondo College Admissions and Records Office.
 Only completed petitions will be accepted.
 You will also be required to show a valid picture ID card.